Google's US$2 Billion Data Centre in Malaysia: What It Means for Sarawak Businesses and Local AI

 - Upskilling programmes to build a local AI-ready workforce.

-- Focus on making AI accessible to SMEs, not just large corporations.
+- Focus on making AI accessible to SMEs and larger corporations alike.

 What 26,500 New Jobs Actually Looks Like

-The 26,500 jobs figure is not just about data centre technicians.
+The 26,500 jobs figure covers more than data centre technicians.
 The economic ripple effect spans cloud engineers, AI developers, cybersecurity specialists, data analysts, IT consultants, and support staff.
-For Sarawak specifically, this creates a talent pipeline that makes it easier for local businesses to find skilled technology professionals without competing solely with KL and Singapore for talent.
+For Sarawak, this can create a talent pipeline that helps local businesses find skilled technology professionals without competing only with KL and Singapore.

 It also strengthens the case for Sarawak's own digital economy ambitions.
 The Sarawak Digital Economy Corporation (SDEC) has been actively building the state's technology infrastructure, and Google's national investment accelerates the entire ecosystem that Sarawak businesses operate within.